iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Bilinear Form, Rietz Representations.md

 **Proof**:

 We ignore one parameter and represent bilinear form as a linear functional, invoking the Rietz Representation theorem we deduce that there exist a linear mapping from $\mathcal H_2$ to $H_1$ (or the other direction).
-And then we show from definiton of the norm on bilinear form that the norm would be the same as the norm on the linear operator $S$.
+And then we show from definition of the norm on bilinear form that the norm would be the same as the norm on the linear operator $S$.